 TDU delivery charges: The last price section you should look at is the Transmission and Distribution Utility (TDU) charges.

-These will provide you with a fixed fee that will be applied to your monthly statement and an additional cost per kWh of electricity used.
+These tell you any additional charges your utility company will add to your bill.
 TDU pricing in Texas is regulated and can only be altered twice a year.

 Product disclosure: The disclosure part informs you of the type of energy plan you are enrolling in.